-Gender Impact Assessment (GIA) Status Does Does this Council report recommendation e) Introduce a new policy, program and/or service; orf) Is it a review of a policy, program and/or service; YES □ A GIA has been completed. that A GIA is not required to purchase the land, however the Masterplan and any consequent development will be subject to a GIA.
+Gender Impact Assessment (GIA) Status Does this Council report recommendation e) Introduce a new policy, program a ind/or YES □ f) , ,,, A GIA has been completed. service; that directly and significantly impacts the public?
+NO 🗵 A GIA is not required to purchase the land, however the Masterplan and any consequent development will be subject to a GIA.
 Link to Gender Impact Assessment GIA - Not Applicable